vonderchild/digital-forensics-lab/Lab 4/README.md

 The first message indicates a warning of a pattern match related to Path Traversal.
 It highlights that a malicious string matching the pattern was found in the `REQUEST_URI_RAW` and it is a critical issue.

 Additionally, two errors of type `Apache-Error` are displayed, one is another warning of a Path Traversal attack, but this time a slightly different pattern is matched.
-The other `Apache Error` is a warning of an inbound anomaly score exceeding the set threshold, indicating a potential attack.
+The other `Apache-Error` is a warning of an inbound anomaly score exceeding the set threshold, indicating a potential attack.
 The total inbound score, type of attacks, and paranoia level scores are all logged, providing insight into the threat level.

 > Note: To make sense of log data in a forensics investigation, filtering through irrelevant details and retaining only the essential data is crucial.
 This is why I snipped some information from the above logs since it was just redundant information and only presented what’s important to us.